kmkennedy24/redd-baseline-explorer/README.md

 - **Live script:** [Get Link URL here](https://code.earthengine.google.com/b7c2dcdefb069838bf5b12023edf46d8)

-Running it end-to-end exports the annual loss, baseline, and buffer CSVs to Google Drive.
-The notebook in `notebooks/` consumes those CSVs to produce the final figures — it is not a one-command reproduction, since the GEE step requires manual execution and export.
+Running it end-to-end exports the annual loss, baseline, and buffer CSVs to Google Drive, and prints/charts the key results directly in the Code Editor console.
+The figures in `figures/` and the write-up in `analysis/ANALYSIS.md` were produced from those exports — this is not a one-command reproduction, since the GEE step requires manual execution and export, and there is no Python/notebook pipeline to run afterward.

 ## Limitations

 This is a deliberately simplified, illustrative model.
 Specific known limitations: